 This is because the orthopedic knee surgeon only needs to make a small incision to use the arthroscope.

-There is usually less knee pain, less joint stiffness, and an easier recovery than other procedures.
+There is usually less pain in the knee, andstiff joints Less invasive, and easier recovery than other procedures.

 Medical history and medications before arthroscopic knee disc surgery